How do I protect my property against wildfire?

 Oakland’s vegetation management requirements include creating 30 feet of defensible space around your home and things like covering house vents with wire mesh to prevent embers from entering your home.

-Other improvements, like using fire resistant materials for your roof and siding, can add up to thousands of dollars.
 And some of the work needs to be done or maintained every year.
 This is easier for some people to manage financially than others.

 Unfortunately, there isn’t a lot of assistance available.